Dehydrating fruit is a great way to create tasty snacks for traveling and outdoor adventures.

 When we’re done with the dehydration step, we usually place the dried fruits in a Tupperware container or a Ziploc bag and keep them at room temperature until our camping, hiking, or backpacking trip.

-During our trips we keep the dried fruits in a backpack or a bear canister.
+During our trips, we keep the dried fruits in a backpack or a bear canister.
 Dehydrated fruit is the perfect snack when hiking on a trail or enjoying a quick lunch break.
-We also love to add dehydrated fruit in our breakfast oatmeal when camping outdoors.
+We also love to add dehydrated fruit to our breakfast oatmeal when camping outdoors.

 Love this post?
 Make sure to check out some of our other popular blog posts below that are packed with lots of helpful tips for traveling and backpacking:

 - 30 Must-Have Travel Necessities For Your Next Adventure

 - Must-Have Road Trip Essentials For a Comfortable Trip

 - Backpacking Gear Guide: Our Ultimate Packing List

 - Aventon Sinch E-Bike Review: Best Foldable Fat Tire Bike

 - Jackery Explorer 1000 Review: Best Portable Power Station

 Interested in stepping up your photography game?
 Here is the camera gear that I carry everywhere I go to create amazing travel photos: